Lessons From Suffering and Suicide: Tribute to Robin Williams

 The most important thing we can do is learn to stop believing our thoughts.

 In the East, this is common knowledge.
 Here, in the West, it’s a rumour, at most.
 We must stop believing everything we think.
 That is the only sane solution.
 That is how we prevent suicide.
 That is how we solve our building mental health crisis.
-And, until we start teaching people to do this on a mass scale, we’ll see more tragedies like Robin and we’ll be left wondering what happened while most of the world shakes their heads at us.
+And, until we start teaching people to do this on a mass scale, we’ll see more tragedies like Robin and be left wondering what happened.

 Lesson #4: We must take care of our minds